sigifredo/Mensajero/README.md

 Mensajero
 =========

-Mensajero is an application to manager the SMS in the smartphone.
+Mensajero is an application to management the SMS in the smartphone.
 Currently I'm learning, for this reason the project is too unstable.

 License
 -------